 - Description of results: Clarifies any breakdown of the data within measurements.
 For example, if the results list that 4 committees were formed, the description would name those committees and give any other information determined to be needed in their description.
 If the results are self-explanatory, the description is not needed. - Analysis of results: Provides interpretation of the results.
 What does it mean if the targets were met, not met, or surpassed?
-What actions/activities/realities are thought to have led to these results? - Actions for Improvement: Provides recommended next steps for ensuring mission fulfillment, either maintaining current levels of achievement or developing strategies for increased achievement.
-Actions for improvement are formed with the input of individuals/departments directly involved in or impacted by the recommended action. - Effectiveness of Assessment: Evaluates the measure's targets as well as the assessment methodology for each measure - Tools & methodology: Evaluation of whether the assessment tool or measurement is still meaningful or has it been found to not accurately or meaningfully assess the objective.
+What actions/activities/realities are thought to have led to these results? - Actions for Improvement: Provides recommended next steps.
+Actions for improvement are formed with the input of individuals/departments directly involved in or impacted by the recommended action. - Effectiveness of Assessment: Evaluates the measure's targets as well as the assessment methodology for each measure - Tools & methodology: Evaluation of whether the assessment tool or measurement still meaningful or has it been found to not accurately or meaningfully assess the objective.
 Makes recommendations as needed. - Future targets: Evaluates whether targets/benchmarks are reasonable and represent the best intentions of the college or if they need to be updated for the next year.
 Makes recommendations as needed.